-- Understanding that all emotions are acceptable but all behaviours are not. - Grow a culture of mutual respect. - Develop an understanding that punishments have limited value and that restorative justice corrects and educates. - Nurture an understanding that we are in control of and are responsible for our own actions, behaviours and thus consequences. - Teachers and students work in partnership to develop class expectations, rights and responsibilities, revisiting these frequently to build a supportive environment.
-These will be visible in the classroom. - Teachers and students establish agreed routines for reflection time to enhance class dialogue. - School values are embedded into the teaching and learning of all social and emotional skills. - Adaptive and effective guidance is based on multiple approaches to classroom management in response to student needs. - Use conflict as a teaching moment to understand feelings, reflect on behaviour and/or emotions and identify areas for growth. - Students and teachers work to establish and maintain a positive school environment.
+- Understanding that all emotions are acceptable but all behaviours are not. - · Maintaining a culture of mutual respect. - Developing an understanding that punishments have limited value and that restorative justice corrects and educates. - Nurturing an understanding that we are in control of and are responsible for our own actions, behaviours and thus consequences. - Teachers and students working in partnership to develop class expectations, rights and responsibilities and revisiting these frequently to build a supportive environment.
+These will be visible in the classroom. - · Teachers and students establishing agreed routines for reflection time to enhance class dialogue. - · School values being embedded into the teaching and learning of all social and emotional skills. - Trusted adults giving adaptive and effective guidance based on multiple approaches to classroom management in response to student needs. - Using conflict as a teaching moment to understand feelings, reflect on behaviour and/or emotions and identify areas for growth. - · Students and teachers always working to maintain a positive school environment.